jetweston/SecDevChallenge/Readme.md

 Ports 1024 to 49151 are Registered Ports (often registered by a software developer to designate a particular port for their application)
 Ports 49152 to 65535 are Public Ports.

+python3 scan.py <host> ; where host is either an IP address or a FQDN.

 ### Postconditions